 We also note that the exposure only contains criteria for the S&P 500 index.
 This is concerning, as it means the exposure contains no criteria for indices other than the S&P 500, nor does it include criteria for the joint distribution of equity returns and interest rates.
 Prior NAIC boundary guidance included criteria reflecting the need for other equity indices to include Sharpe ratios (i.e., market price of risk) within 5% of the S&P 500's Sharpe ratio.
-The ESGS intends to develop criteria for the joint distribution of equity returns and interest rates, such as criteria for quadrants of low interest rates and low equity returns, and low interest rates and high equity returns.
+The ESGS intends to develop criteria for the joint distribution of equity returns and interest rates and low equity returns, and low interest rates and low equity returns.